Use our step by step guide to apply for a planning permit including forms and checklists:

 5. You should also consider getting professional advice.
 Planning assessment can be a complicated process and getting the right professional advice at this early stage in the process will help to ensure your ideas and vision is achievable.

-1. Complete the Application for Planning Permit form and any relevant checklists:
+1. Complete the Application for a Planning Permit Form (Word(DOCX, 96KB) or PDF(PDF, 400KB)) and any relevant checklists:

 2. Organise payment by one of the following options: